 7. Regarding, wet AMD, is it possible to get injections less often?

 Some patients with wet AMD require an injection every 4 weeks to maintain their best possible vision.
 Others can do almost as well with less frequent injections.
-This is a trade-off to discuss with your doctor based on your specific situation and the doctor’s experience and judgement.
+This is a trade-off to discuss with your doctor based on your specific situation and the doctor’s experience and judgment.

 8. Should I be driving?